Forest school (learning style): Activities and scope

 Consistent with attention restoration theory, children taking part in forest school have been described as more relaxed.
 Relationships between the children and each other, with adults, and with the environment, are important.
-Incorporating simple meditation practises, such as sit spots, helps children develop mindfulness in the natural setting.
+Incorporating simple meditation practices, such as sit spots, helps children develop mindfulness in the natural setting.

+Multiple studies have reported on the restorative effects of nature encounters on children, specifically through stress reduction and attention span capacity.
+The attention restoration theory (ART) theorizes that contact with natural environments can restore the attention capacity of people who have become mentally fatigued.
+A study published in 2015 tested this theory by comparing the cognitive function of children after a walk through nature to that of children who walked through an urban environment.
+The children performed significantly higher on the attention task after the nature walk than they did after the urban walk, suggesting that spending time in natural environments has restorative effects on attention that man-made environments do not.
+A 2017 study looked into the effects of outdoor teaching in a forest vs traditional classroom teaching on the diurnal cortisol rhythm of children.
+They found that the cortisol levels of students attending the outdoor classes declined throughout the course of the day, which is the healthy diurnal cortisol rhythm for children, but the children taught in traditional classrooms did not show this decrease in cortisol.
+This suggests that outdoor education classes lead to healthy stress levels in children, while traditional indoor classes do not.

 Forest school is part of the broader area of outdoor education.
 Outside the school curriculum, this extends to summer holiday camps, Scouting, Outward Bound projects and many other activities.
 Before children reach school age, forest kindergartens provide a similar service.

 Forest school is currently taking place in Australia, Canada, New Zealand, USA, Malaysia, Switzerland, Spain, Israel, Ireland, Germany and United Kingdom.